CTSteven/ml-for-finance/README.md

 # ml-for-finance
-exercise in book : machine learning for finance
+exercise in this book : machine learning for finance